310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}

 {% bubble Chiaki past%}
-… I can’t think of any other way to become one.
+…I can’t think of any other way to become one.

 But that doesn’t mean I can sit still and do nothing about it.
 You heard it on our way here, didn’t you?
 The cheering of a pure, innocent kid…